News more »

 Enjoy this video of the dynamic stories and leadership of TU members, and please support YOUR Tenants Union by making a gift or becoming a member.

 Victory!
-After a 5 year campaign — and almost 20 years for the TU — the City Council unanimously voted in the Rental Housing Registration & Inspection Program, a bill that will dramatically shift the power imbalance between landlords and tenants and hold the slumlords in our community accountable.
+After a 5 year campaign — and almost 20 years for the TU — the City Council unanimously voted in the Rental Registration & Inspection Ordinance, a bill that will dramatically shift the power imbalance between landlords and tenants and hold the slumlords in our community accountable.

 Want to learn more about what the law means to you as a Seattle tenant?
 Follow this link to read how it will effect your tenancy.